-- Slide the shaft through the bearings and locate its drive end flush with the end of the motor shaft.
+- 7. Slide the shaft through the bearings and locate its drive end flush with the end of the motor shaft.
 Make sure the bearing locking collar is in position and tighten set screws to the bearing manufacturer's torque levels.
 See bearing manufacturer's instructions enclosed for details. - 8.
 Slide the wheel along the shaft and position it a distance from the plenum wall, determined by the thickness of the insulation or the gap designed in the plenum.
 This dimension is not critical.
 Any extra length of shaft may extend through the hub without harm. - 9.
 Install the inlet cone loosely on the housing or plenum structure, attaching it only at four points until final adjustments are made.
 Move the wheel along the shaft so that it slightly overlaps the inlet cone.
 Position the inlet cone to be concentric to the wheel opening with equal spacing in a radial direction all around.
 The inlet cone can be firmly fastened at this time.

 On a Heat Fan or a fan not operating at maximum static pressure, it is satisfactory to have an axial gap between the wheel and inlet cone of 3/16" to 5/8" depending upon the fan size.
 This axial gap can be adjusted by moving the wheel closer to or farther away from the cone.
 Position the wheel so that the set screw over the key is at the bottom.
-Torque the bottom set screw first and then the opposing set screw per the Torque Values chart.
+Torque the bottom set screw first and then the opposing set screw next.
+Torque all set screws per the Torque Values chart.

-and SET SCF EW TORC QUE VALUES

-5/8" ize. sted Bolt Size (In.
+Bolt Size (In.
 Dia.)
-Threads Per Inch Steel Grade 2 Non-Plated (Inch-Ibs.)
+Threads Per Inch Steel Grade 2 Non-Plated (Inch-lbs.)

-r to 1/4 20 65.5
+1/4 20 65.5

-ne.
 5/16 18 136.0

-the 3/8 16 239.0
+3/8 16 239.0

-the 7/16 14 381.0
+7/16 14 381.0

-set 1/2 13 586.0
+1/2 13 586.0

-00S- 5/8 11 1163.0
+5/8 11 1163.0

-all 3/4 10 2076.0
+3/4 10 2076.0